 If going out in the sun is a no-go and you find it challenging to fit in vitamin D-rich foods, then a supplement may be your best choice.

 Keep in mind, though, that more is not always better.
-You'll never get too much vitamin D from the sun because your body knows how to shut it off, but you can get too much from a supplement.
+You'll never get too much vitamin D from the sun because your body knows how to shut it off, but you can get too much from a supplement, which can lead to side effects like stomach upset.
 The NIH recommends keeping your daily dose below 4,000 IU.
 Since most supplements come in 1,000 or 2,000 IU, this shouldn't be an issue.

 What to Look for in a Supplement